FlavScents AInsights Entry for Cinnamyl Isobutyrate (CAS: 103-59-3)

 4. Use in Flavors

-Cinnamyl isobutyrate is utilized in various flavor categories, including fruit, floral, and sweet profiles.
-It serves as a functional impact note, enhancing the overall complexity and realism of flavor systems.
-Typical use levels in finished food or beverage products range from 1 to 10 ppm, with higher concentrations potentially used in more robust applications.
-The compound is stable under typical processing conditions, though care should be taken to avoid excessive heat and oxidation.
+Cinnamyl isobutyrate is utilized in a variety of flavor categories, including fruit, floral, and sweet profiles.
+It serves as a functional component in flavor systems, often used to impart a sweet, fruity character that enhances the overall sensory experience.
+Typical use levels in finished food or beverage products range from 1 to 10 ppm, with variations depending on the specific application and desired intensity.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature